-COPD is a leading cause of morbidity and mortality worldwide.
+ABSTRACT: Chronic obstructive pulmonary disease (COPD) is a leading cause of morbidity and mortality worldwide.
 For many patients, maximal therapy for COPD produces only modest or incomplete relief of disabling symptoms and these symptoms result in a significantly reduced quality of life.

 Despite the high morbidity and mortality associated with severe COPD, many patients receive inadequate palliative care.
 There are several reasons for this.
 First, patient-physician communication about palliative and end-of-life care is infrequent and often of poor quality.
-Second, the uncertainty in predicting prognosis for patients with COPD makes communication about end-of-life care more difficult.
+Secondly, the uncertainty in predicting prognosis for patients with COPD makes communication about end-of-life care more difficult.
 Consequently, patients and their families frequently do not understand that severe COPD is often a progressive and terminal illness.

-The purpose of this review is to summarize recent research regarding palliative and end-of-life care for patients with COPD.
+The purpose of the present review is to summarise recent research regarding palliative and end-of-life care for patients with COPD.
 Recent studies provide insight and guidance into ways to improve communication about end-of-life care and thereby improve the quality of palliative and end-of-life care the patients receive.
 Two areas that may influence the quality of care are also highlighted: 1) the role of anxiety and depression, common problems for patients with COPD; and 2) the importance of advance care planning.

-Improving communication, represents an important opportunity to improve the quality of palliative and endof-life care received by these patients.
+Improving communication represents an important opportunity for the improvement of the quality of palliative and end-of-life care received by these patients.